FH-Cloud-Computing/website/docs/deadlines/index.md

     #### Minimum requirements (5%)

-    For manual hand-ins only: You must demonstrate on a call that everything from Sprint 1 still works, as well as the following points.
+    For manual method only: You must demonstrate on a call that everything from Sprint 1 still works, as well as the following points.

+    For both manual and automated systems:

     - You must create one extra instance with Prometheus running on it on port 9090, accessible from the internet.
 (Yes, this is not production-grade, but we need it for testing.)
     - When querying Prometheus for the `up` metric, the metric must display the instances in the instance pool.